Ki Sung-yueng: Personal life

-Family
+Family and marriage

 His father, Ki Young-ok, was general manager of Gwangju FC between 2015 and 2019.
 He resigned from his position in December 2019, citing "deteriorating health" after four years at the club without receiving any salary.
 The club, who faced financial difficulties, managed to climb to the country's top tier under his tenure but failed to establish itself in the K League.

 Ki confirmed in March 2013 that he was dating actress Han Hye-jin, and announced their engagement in May 2013.
 The couple filed their marriage registration on 25 June 2013, and wed on 1 July at the Intercontinental Hotel Seoul.
 Both are devout Christians.
 They have a daughter, born on 13 September 2015.